 - You will be asked to remove dentures, glasses, contacts, hearing aids, and wigs before most procedures – they will be returned to you after recovery.

-- If you have an Advance Directive (Living Will or Power of Attorney), please bring a copy for your chart.
+- If you have an Advance Directive (Living Will or Power of Attorney for Healthcare), please bring a copy to be put in your chart.

 - If an identification band with a yellow sticker is placed on your wrist, do not remove it.

-- You may leave with a prescription, which may be filled at any Ascension Wisconsin Pharmacy or the pharmacy of your choice.
+- You may leave with a prescription, which may be filled at any of our Wheaton Franciscan Healthcare Pharmacies or the pharmacy of your choice.